reefland/motd/README.md

 The duplicate files are different versions of the same, use either one of them.
 E.g. `30-zpool-simple` will not print usage bars.

-The script `36-diskstatus` greps syslog for smartd entries to read last self-test result.
+The script `36-diskstatus` will grep syslog for smartd entries to read last self-test result.
 You have to enable smartd monitoring & run regular self-tests for it to display anything.
+The nvme client is required to get NVMe device errors and wear leveling.

-If you use `50-fail2ban` you should comment out the `compress` option in `/etc/logrotate.d/fail2ban`, so that the logs are not compressed and can be read by `grep`.
+If you use `50-fail2ban` you should comment out the `compress` option in `/etc/logrotate.d/fail2ban`, so that the logs are not compressed and can be read by grep.

 ![screen_shot](screen_shot.png)